epsilonrt/gxPL/README.md

 Original homepage: [http://www.xpl4java.org/xPL4Linux/](http://www.xpl4java.org/xPL4Linux/)

+**It would be advisable to look in the doc/ directory for installation and full documentation.**

 ## xPLLIB
 This is a C based xPL framework that hides most of the details of dealing with xPL.
 It will handle filtering messages, sending